Punch the Clock: Reissues

 Punch the Clock was first released on CD through Columbia and Demon in January 1988.
 Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came on 24 February 1995, which included a slew of bonus tracks and Bubbles' original artwork.

 Punch the Clock was again reissued by Rhino Records on 9 September 2003 as a two-disc set with additional bonus tracks, totalling 40.
 The 2003 reissue was positively received.
 Zimmerman praised the bonus tracks as "perfectly complement[ing]" the originals, even finding Costello's ten solo demos highlighted the strength of the songs themselves.
 Wilde felt the bonus disc "redeemed" the record.
 It was later remastered and reissued by UM^{e} on 6 November 2015.

 Track listing

-All songs are written by Elvis Costello, except where noted.